vechain/thorify/docs/api.md

 !> **This is not the only way for developers signing a transaction! <br>
-We encourage developers find a proper way to store private key and sign a transaction.**
+We encourage developers find a proper way to manage private key and sign a transaction.**

 ### Contract call